iotaledger/introduction-docs/docs/guides/token_migration.md

 Below is an overview of how the migration is taking place for normal token holders:

 1. You enter your seed in Firefly.
-2. Firefly creates you a new seed and generates an EdDSA address for the new network.
+2. Firefly creates a new seed for you and generates an EdDSA address for the new network.
 3. Firefly sends your funds to a specific migration address (which encapsulates your EdDSA address) on the old network.
 4. Your funds become available on the new network on the EdDSA address Firefly created for you.
 5. Your funds are successfully migrated.

-:::tip
+:::note

 If you migrate after the Chrysalis launch, your funds will become available shortly after you migrate (within less than 5 minutes).

 :::

-:::info
+:::note

-Firefly will initially only be available on desktop operating systems such as: macOS, Linux and Windows and not support migrations for Ledger devices or using a Ledger device.
+Firefly will initially only be available on desktop operating systems such as: macOS, Linux, and Windows and not support migrations for Ledger devices or using a Ledger device.

 :::

 For further information on the migration process, see our [blog post](https://blog.iota.org/firefly-token-migration/).

-For a detailed explanation on how the migration process works technically, see [migration-mechanism](migration_mechanism.md)
+For a detailed explanation on how the migration process works technically, see the [migration-mechanism](https://wiki.iota.org/chrysalis-docs/guides/migration_mechanism) page.

 ## Exchange Token Migration Guide

 To help you successfully transfer your tokens securely to the Chrysalis network, we created this guide as an overview of the migration process and its intricacies.

 :::info

-On the 28th of April, Chrysalis Phase 2 was released (with its corresponding node software, libraries and tooling).
+On the 28th of April 2021, Chrysalis Phase 2 was released (with its corresponding node software, libraries, and tooling).
 After this, the legacy network only supports migration transfers moving further (this is accompanied by a legacy node release).
-This means that both a legacy (albeit only for migrations), and a new Chrysalis Phase 2 network will co-exist.
+This means that both a legacy (albeit only for migrations), and a new Chrysalis Phase 2 network co-exist.

 :::

 There are two ways with which you can migrate your funds from the old legacy to the Chrysalis Phase 2 network:

-1. You can either use our Firefly wallet (which allows migrating from either an 81-tryte seed or seed vault file) (check out this [blog post](https://blog.iota.org/firefly-token-migration/) on how to do this)(.
+1. You can either use our Firefly wallet (which allows migrating from either an 81-tryte seed or seed vault file) (check out this [blog post](https://blog.iota.org/firefly-token-migration/) on how to do this).
 2. Or you can craft a migration bundle yourself which transfers your funds to a special migration address under your control (programmatic approach).

-This guide will further only explain how to create a migration bundle, and the rules imposed on it.
+This guide will further explain how to create a migration bundle and the rules imposed on it.

 ### Migrating Funds by Issuing Migration Bundles

-Note that as mentioned above, there was a special release for the legacy node software on the 28th of April, which will only further support migration bundles.
-In case you're operating a node yourself you must upgrade to that version, as otherwise you will no longer be synchronized with the network.
+As mentioned above, there was a special release for the legacy node software on the 28/4/2021, which will only further support migration bundles.
+In case you are operating a node yourself you must upgrade to that version, as otherwise you will no longer be synchronized with the network.

 #### Migration bundle

-With this limited legacy network, only migration bundles will further confirm.
-A migration bundle is nothing else than a normal value bundle/transfer which has some additional restrictions.
-If you craft a bundle which obeys to the following rules, then it falls under what we define as a migration bundle:
+With this limited legacy network, only migration bundles will be confirmed moving forward.
+A migration bundle is simply a normal value bundle/transfer which has some additional restrictions.
+If you craft a bundle which obeys the following rules, then it falls under what we define as a migration bundle:

 - It contains exactly one output transaction of which the destination address is a valid migration address and is